harnen/p2p-service-discovery/doc/specs.md

 ## Topic Table
 The registrars store ads in a topic table.
-The total size of the topic table is limited, however no per-topic limits are imposed since existing number of topics in the network is unknown.
-Reasonable global limit is 50,000 ads.
+The total size of the topic table is limited by `topic_table_capacity`, however no per-topic limits are imposed since existing number of topics in the network is unknown.
+Reasonable `topic_table_capacity` is 50,000 ads.
 Since ENRs are at most 300 bytes in size, these limits ensure that a full topic table consumes approximately 15MB of memory.

 In order to place an ad, the advertiser must present a valid ticket to the advertiser.
 We discuss the details on the tickets in sections below.
 Each ad added to the table is stored for `target-ad-lifetime`.
 When the `target-ad-lifetime` expires, the ad is removed.
 An advertiser can only have a single ad for a specific topic in the queue, duplicate placements are rejected (althought the same node may attempt placing ads for multiple topics at the same registrar).